-Like so many charities, the COVID-19 pandemic has had a significant impact on every aspect of our work and changed the outlook and priorities of those affected by bowel cancer and other bowel diseases.
-These challenges present opportunities and consider how we deliver our purpose, we are clear about the things we want to achieve in 2021/22:
+As with so many other charities, the COVID-19 pandemic has had a significant impact on every aspect of our work and changed the outlook and priorities of those affected by bowel cancer and other bowel diseases.
+These challenges also present opportunities to consider how we deliver our purpose and we are clear about what we want to achieve in 2022:

-Invest in innovative research and the next generation of researchers:

-Funding research and supporting early career researchers remains at the core of everything we do.

-Launch our research strategy:

-We will publish our research strategy in 2022 which sets out how we use our funds to invest in research to have the maximum possible impact.
-This will include rare diseases, those with poor public awareness, those with limited research investment, those with significant impact on quality of life and those which affect specific members of our community.

-Increase the reach of our Patient and Public Involvement (PPI) programme:

-Providing more virtual opportunities to explore both general and specific issues will ensure our programme acts as an important resource for researchers and allied healthcare professionals as well as patients who benefit from the informal peer-to-peer support these meetings offer.
+- Invest in innovative research and the next generation of researchers: Funding research and supporting early career researchers remains at the core of everything we do. - Launch our research strategy: We will publish our new research strategy in 2022 which sets out how we use our funds to invest in research to have the maximum possible impact.
+This will include rare diseases, those with poor public awareness, those with limited research investment, those with significant impact on quality of life and those which affect specific members of our community. - Increase the reach of our Patient and Public Involvement (PPI) programme: Providing more virtual opportunities to explore both general and specific issues will ensure our programme acts as an important resource for researchers and allied healthcare professionals as well as patients who benefit from the informal peer-to-peer support these meetings offer. - Supporting colleagues: The pandemic has meant that many of our colleagues within the NHS have been deployed to COVID-19 duties and research has been put on hold for the foreseeable future.
+We are working with the research community to support them and ensure projects can resume as quickly as possible. - Our fundraising strategy: Given the impact of the pandemic on fundraising we will ensure we maintain a diverse range of funding streams, look to develop opportunities to work with the business community and invest in our individual giving and marketing strategy. - Our communications strategy: We will develop a new communications strategy; prioritising the impact of our research on people affected by bowel cancer and other bowel diseases.
+We will maximise our new brand and identify ways of increasing our reach across all communication channels. - Develop partnership opportunities: We want to ensure we meet the needs of everyone affected by or interested in bowel cancer and other bowel diseases.

-Supporting colleagues:

-The pandemic has meant that many of our colleagues within the NHS have been deployed to COVID-19 duties and research has been put on hold for the foreseeable future.
-We are working with the research community to support them and ensure projects can resume as quickly as possible.

-Our fundraising strategy:

-Given the impact of the pandemic on fundraising we will ensure we maintain a diverse range of funding streams, look to develop opportunities to work with the business community and invest in our individual giving and marketing strategy.

-Our communications strategy:

-We will develop a new communications strategy; prioritising the impact of our research on people affected by bowel cancer and other bowel diseases.
-We will maximise our new brand and identify ways of increasing our reach across all communication channels.

-Develop partnership opportunities:

-We want to ensure we meet the needs of everyone affected by or interested in bowel cancer and other bowel diseases.
 Working together with other organisations, charities and campaigning groups we will continue to drive change, raise awareness and have a shared voice.

-RESEARCH Financial Review For the year ended 31 December 2020

-Income

-Income

-A total of £678,151 was raised during the year.

-Trust Income contributed £351,383 which included a generous donation of £100.000 towards the launch campaign of Bowel Research UK.
+"Taking on the role of Patient Lead was one of my highlights of last year.
+It has proved very stimulating to work with a start-up project that will provide better diagnostic tools for bowel conditions.
+I act as the link between the patient panel and the project.
+We are a group of patients from around the country with IBD as the common link.
+As Patient Lead, I act as the link with the project team and the patients that will eventually be monitored by the new tools.
+It enables me to provide feedback, in both directions, on the project objectives, progress, and patient concerns."

+Nigel Horwood, Patient Lead, Motilent

+A TOTAL OF £778,773 WAS RAISED.

-The pandemic caused many fundraising events such as the Virgin Money London Marathon to be postponed and this had a considerable effect on the ability of our supporters to take part in challenges or to organise their own community based events.
-However we applaud the efforts of those supporters who came up with innovative ways to raise funds and donated £27,974.
+The pandemic caused many fundraising events such as the Virgin Money London Marathon to be postponed and this had a considerable effect on the ability of our supporters to take part in challenge events or to organise their own community based events.
+However, we applied the efforts of those supporters who came up with innovative ways to raise funds and donated £9,780.